Quantum fluctuation in an inhomogeneous background and its influence on the phase transition in a finite volume system: Numerical results and discussions

 Here we want to make some comments on the bound state energy level and how it influences the phase transition.
 In the inhomogeneous background field of sigma the bound state may be formed in the thermal quark system.
 In principle these discrete bound state energies may directly contribute additional isolated terms in the grand potential.
-However as these energy terms are constant energies and averaged by the space volume, they just give a small constant background energy which only shift the whole grand potential upward or downward.
-Therefore these isolated terms are neglected in our calculation.
+However as these energy terms are constant energies and averaged by the space volume, they give a small constant background energy which only shifts the whole grand potential upward or downward.
+Therefore these isolated terms are ignored in our calculation.
 However the discrete bound state can also influence the grand potential by the density of states.
-Through the scattering mode of the continuum over the bound state does the bound state indirectly give the modification to the phase transition.
-As the phase shift of the different scattering partial wave will be changed dramatically at the time when the bound state level emerges, it will give remarkable modification to the density of states.
-As a result the grand potential has been substantially modified accordingly.
+Through the scattering mode of the continuum over the inhomogeneous background, the bound state indirectly modifies the phase transition.
+The phase shift of the different scattering partial wave will be changed dramatically when the bound state level emerges, so it will give remarkable modification to the density of states.
+As a result the grand potential will be substantially modified accordingly.
 Our study shows that the possible bound state in the special partial wave state in the thermal quark system will largely enhance the quantum scattering effect of the corresponding partial wave which results in weakening the first order phase transition or even turning the first order phase transition into a crossover.